Mickey Rourke: Early life

-Career
+Boxing career

-Amateur boxing
+Amateur

 During his teenage years, Rourke focused his attention mainly on sports.
 He took up self-defense training at the Boys Club of Miami.
 It was there that he learned boxing skills and decided on an amateur career.

 At age 12, Rourke won his first boxing match as a 112 lb flyweight, fighting some of his early matches under the name Phil Rourke.
 He continued his boxing training at the famed 5th Street Gym, in Miami Beach, Florida.
 In 1969, Rourke, then weighing 140 pounds (63.5 kg), sparred with former World Welterweight Champion Luis Rodríguez.
-Rodríguez was the number one–rated middleweight boxer in the world and was training for his match with world champion Nino Benvenuti.
+Rodríguez was the number one–rated middleweight (154 lb to 160 lb) boxer in the world and was training for his match with world champion Nino Benvenuti.
 Rourke says he received a concussion from his sparring match with Rodríguez.

 At the 1971 Florida Golden Gloves, Rourke suffered another concussion in a boxing match.
 After being told by doctors to take a year off and rest, Rourke temporarily retired from the ring.
-From 1964 to 1973, Rourke compiled an amateur boxing record of 27 wins (including 12 straight knockouts) and 3 defeats, which included a first-round knockout win over John Carver and decision victories over Ronnie Carter and Javier Villanueva.
+From 1964 to 1973, Rourke compiled an amateur boxing record of 27 wins (including 12 straight knockouts), including a first-round knockout win over John Carver and decision victories over Ronnie Carter and Javier Villanueva, and three defeats.